 “The truth is everyone is going to hurt you.
 You just got to find the ones worth suffering for.”

-Because of this, you shouldn’t marry someone before you have a genuine fight with them because marriage isn’t about finding a “perfect” someone but someone’s whose problem solving skills work well with yours.
+Because of this, you shouldn’t marry someone before you have a genuine fight with them because marriage isn’t about finding a “perfect” someone but someone whose problem-solving skills work well with yours.

 Although you do not need another human to complete you, your future spouse should compliment you.
 As 1 Corinthians 12:12-27 says, your future husband should fill in where you lack.